tsawler/go-metal/README.md

 ### Phase 3 - COMPLETED ✅

+**MAJOR ARCHITECTURAL UPDATE (2025)**: The library has undergone a significant architectural transition from a custom compute engine to fully leveraging MPSGraph for all GPU operations.
+This change provides better performance, stability, and compatibility with Apple's Metal ecosystem while enabling complete Conv2D gradient computation for training.

 **Implementation Status:**
 - ✅ Complete MPSGraph integration with comprehensive cgo bindings
 - ✅ All core ML operations implemented and tested using MPSGraph primitives